A

 Cash Basis

-An accounting method which tracks incomes and outlays by when the cash comes in or goes out, not when events first appear in the system.
+An accounting method which tracks incomes and outlays by when the Cash comes in or goes out, not when events happen.

 See also Accrual Basis.